What Are the Best States to Buy Lottery Tickets? We Have the Answers.

 Winning that Lottery May Cost You Big Time

 In the US, if you win the lottery, 25% of your winnings (if it is over $5,000) goes directly to the US government.
-If you $1 million, only $750,000 is coming home with you.
+If you have $1 million, only $750,000 is coming home with you.
 On top of this, you will have to pay state income tax in some states.
 Winners who live in New York City (remember, this is just the city) have to pay 12% income tax, whereas the rest of the state only has to pay 8.97% (and 9.867% if you live in Yonkers).
 New Jerseyians get whooped with a 10.80% income tax on big winnings!
-Therefore, if I were to win $1 million, after the federal government took their cut, and the state takes theirs ($81,000!), I am getting $669k.
+Therefore, if I were to win $1 million, after the federal government took its cut, and the state takes theirs ($81,000!), I am getting $669k.
 When you see the numbers drop so much, it is almost heartbreaking.
 But of course, it’s more than what you started off with.
 Six states (Florida, New Hampshire, South Dakota, Tennessee, Texas, and Washington) do not charge their residents an income tax on their winnings, those lucky folks.

 After reading this, I hope you are not going to use your lottery habit and how lucrative (or not) your destination is in your pocket!